 Shooting concert on film: examples, suggestions, opinion

-My name is Andrew and am a fine art destination wedding photographer.
+My name is Andrew and I am a fine art destination wedding photographer in Italy (Lake Como, Amalfi).
 I shoot film and digital however this article is about film photography only.

 P.S.
 I assume that my reader is interested in film photography and this is why you are reading this.
 I do not want to go to basics here so I assume you know different types of film, you know what it means to push and pull and you know what is 35mm film and medium format.
 All the mentioned features are related to what I am going to tell you in this article.